Safe sex company offers HIV tests in disguise

 Medical experts in the field are also supportive.

-"The self-test is a wonderful alternative to visiting a healthcare provider," says Dr. Brandon Brown, an epidemiologist at UCLA who has studied infectious diseases in Nigeria.
+"The self-test is a wonderful alternative to visiting a healthcare provider," says Dr. Brandon Brown, an epidemiologist at UC Riverside School of Medicine who has studied infectious diseases in Nigeria.
 Such kits can be particularly useful for high-risk groups who are less likely to visit a public clinic, he adds.

 But Brown notes that there are also risks associated with self-testing including "suicide for those who discover they are HIV positive without proper counseling, and potential partner violence if the self-test is discovered."